Eta Carinae

-Although unrelated to the star and nebula, the weak Eta Carinids meteor shower has a radiant very close to Eta Carinae.
+Although unrelated to the star and nebula, the weak Eta Carinids meteor shower has a radiant very close to η Carinae.

 Observational history

-Eta Carinae was first recorded as a fourth-magnitude star in the 16th or 17th century.
+η Carinae was first recorded as a fourth-magnitude star in the 16th or 17th century.
 It became the second-brightest star in the sky in the mid-19th century, before fading below naked-eye visibility.
 During the second half of the 20th century, it slowly brightened to again become visible to the naked eye, and by 2014 was again a fourth-magnitude star.